markan-colligence/anpigon.github.io/_drafts/2018-10-26-privacy-policy.markdown

 ## Privacy Policy

-Everjinsoft operates the SimpleDaysOn mobile application(the service).
+Effective date: October 26, 2018

-This SERVICE is provided by everjinsoft and is intended for use as is.
+Everjinsoft ("us", "we", or "our") operates the SimpleDaysOn mobile application (the "Service").

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.